Community and Environment

 Major projects in the Great Southern focused on community and environment are listed below.

 Collet Barker Court: Plantagenet Village Homes is constructing seven independent living units in the third stage of the Collet Barker Court project, which will ultimately provide 21 independent living units for seniors in a five-stage development.
 The project received a grant of $1.24 million of Royalties for Regions funding to support stage 3.
 The first stage, completed in 2014, comprised five units, and the second stage is the construction of a clubhouse and communal facilities.
-Stages 2 and 3 are due for completion by March 2018.
+Stages 2 and 3 will be constructed simultaneously and are due for completion by March 2018.

 Nyabing Community Hub: The staged redevelopment of the Nyabing Inn into a community hub will provide six accommodation units for short-term and seasonal workers, car parking, business offices, conference room, commercial kitchen and dining room.
 Stage one of the project is supported by $200,000 through the GSDC’s Regional Grants Scheme.
 Project works are due for completion in mid-2019.

 Lake Ewlyamartup: The $2.3 million project is part of the Living Lakes initiative aimed at implementing creative engineering solutions to enhance ephemeral lake systems through the re-creation of permanent water bodies.
 Lake enhancements will increase the opportunities for recreational and tourism activities.
 The project is funded through Royalties for Regions and is due for completion in June 2019.

 Bremer Bay Town Centre and Trail: Bremer Bay is gaining improvements to street furniture, footpaths, native landscaping and public art, construction of a civic square, and a shared-use trail linking the Bremer Bay town centre to the Bremer Bay cemetery.
 The $2.2 million project includes $1.7 million from Royalties for Regions.
 It is due for completion in March 2018.